eclipse/mraa/docs/building.md

 make
 ~~~~~~~~~~~~~

-## Using coverity
+## Using Coverity

-Static analysis is routinely performed using coverity on libmraa's codebase.
+Static analysis is routinely performed using Coverity on libmraa's codebase.
-This is the procedure to submit a build to coverity.
+This is the procedure to submit a build to Coverity.
 You'll need to install
-coverity-submit for your OS.
+`coverity-submit` for your OS.

 ~~~~~~~~~~~~~{.sh}
 mkdir covbuild/ && cd covbuild